Swapnil-Ransing/Swapnil-Ransing/README.md

 - 🌱 My current working domain is fraudulent transaction detection
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me : swapnilransing001@gmail.com
+- <a href="https://swapnil-ransing.github.io/PersonalWebsite/" target="_blank" rel="noopener noreferrer">My Personal and Portfolio Website</a>
+- <a href="https://www.linkedin.com/in/swapnilransing/" target="_blank" rel="noopener noreferrer">My LinkedIn Profile</a>
-- 🚀 I am currently Decision Scientist at Western Union, Pune
+- 🚀 I am currently Decision Scientist at <a href="https://www.westernunion.com/us/en/home.html" target="_blank" rel="noopener noreferrer">Western Union</a>, Pune

 <!---
 Swapnil-Ransing/Swapnil-Ransing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.